Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The cancer screening summaries are based on various levels of published scientific evidence and collective clinical experience.
 The highest level of evidence is taken as mortality reduction in controlled, randomized clinical trials.
 The results of clinical studies, case-control studies, cohort studies, and other information are also considered in formulating the summaries.
 In addition, the incidence of cancer, stage distribution, treatment, and mortality rates are considered.
 The summaries are subject to modification as new evidence becomes available.

-At least two requirements must be met for screening to be efficacious:
+There are at least two requirements for screening to be efficacious:

 Detection